Four phases of human history

 Among the landmark discoveries and innovations were C14 dating (1946), TV (1950), the birth control pill (1950), optical fibre (1956), satellites (1957), silicon chip and laser (1958), colour TV (1960), space travel to the moon (1969). genetic engineering (1973), personal computers (1980), World Wide Web (1990), Wikipedia (2001), completion of the Human Genome Project (2003), social media (2004), smart phones (2007).

 Science is now penetrating the last major scientific frontier – the human mind, consciousness, mental computation, and artificial intelligence.
+Humans are now custodians of both planet Earth and their own evolution.

 Technological innovation in Informatia is sometimes referred to as the Third and Fourth Industrial Revolutions (IRs).